 Department of Advertising

 - I have lived all over the East Coast (from New York to Florida), but this is my first time living in the Southwest.
 I love new experiences and am enjoying immersing myself in West Texas culture.
-A big piece of my heart is back in North Carolina where the love of my life resides, but we’re working on getting him out here as soon as possible.

-- My research is focused in the areas of health communication, social marketing, entertainment media effects, and representations of sexuality in the media.
+- My research is focused in the areas of health communication, social marketing, entertainment media effects and representations of sexuality in the media.
 I am particularly focused on adolescent and young adult populations and sexual health issues.

 Main Methodological Approaches